 - Black-throated Bushtit, Fire-tailed Sunbird, Himalayan Shrike-babbler, Himalayan Bluetail

-- 4 nights Chitwan, home to Great Hornbill, Himalayan Flameback and Blue-bearded Bee-eater
+- 4 nights at Chitwan, home to Great Hornbill, Himalayan Flameback and Blue-bearded Bee-eater

-- Chance to come face-to-face with mammals, including the endangered Indian One-horned Rhinoceros
+- Chance to come face-to-face with mammals such as the endangered Indian (One-horned) Rhinoceros

-- Swamp Francolin, Indian Courser, Smoky Warbler, Siberian Rubythroat... chance of Ganges River Dolphin
+- Swamp Francolin, Indian Courser, Smoky Warbler, Siberian Rubythroat and a chance for Ganges River Dolphin

 - Expertly led by Limosa’s David Walsh and an English-speaking Nepalese bird guide